broeneatsdinner/olatools/README.md

 You're done with the fake fake emulators.
 Load up your iterm2 or tabby terminal.
 Let me know if I need to add more instruction to this part.
 But, once there, type the following:
 `ssh sysadmin@(the ip address that you wrote down or copied to clipboard)`

+Using the deets from the above screenshot/example, you would enter:
+`ssh sysadmin@13.239.38.155`

+Password is the same we've always used.

 From there, you'll hopefully see something like the following:
 ```
 Attempting to SSH into 3.107.214.197 with username 'sysadmin'...